DerIngo/JEXIEPORTER/README.md

 # JEXIEPORTER
-JSON Excel XML Importer Exporter little sample app to test JSON/Excel/XML Im- and Export
+JSON Excel XML Importer Exporter little sample app to test JSON/Excel/CSV/XML Im- and Export

-## Excel
-Well, Excel means CSV.<br>
-And Comma Separated Values are separated by Semicolon.

 # How to run
 Just execute JEXIEPORTERSample to run the sample functions.